david-beauchesne/FoodWeb-MultiStressors/fwms.md

 There are however a few generalities worth noting.
 Mortality and growth rates are driving heightened trophic sensitivities, yet do not individually contribute to non-additive effects (Figure \ref{pathway}).
-Instead, trophic amplification is largely driven by disturbances on species species interactions (*i.e.* attack ($\alpha_{ij}$) and conversion ($e$) rates;
+Instead, trophic amplification is largely driven by disturbances on species interactions (*i.e.* attack ($\alpha_{ij}$) and conversion ($e$) rates;
 Figure \ref{pathway}).